wadaniel/korali/examples/learning/reinforcement/swarm/README.rst

 Example
 -------

-Example with constant action  :math:`a=(1,0,0)` and visualisation turned on can be run using
+Verbous example with constant action  :math:`a=(1,0,0)` and visualisation turned on can be run using

 ```
-python main.py --visualize 1 --numIndividuals 50 --numTimesteps 100 --numNearestNeighbours 5
+python main.py --visualize 1 --numIndividuals 10 --numTimesteps 100 --numNearestNeighbours 5
 ```